We are no longer able to provide travel insurance, or offer recommendations of specific insurance companies.

-Only guide dogs and hearing dogs are allowed at Le Pas Opton.
+Only guide dogs, hearing dogs and other assistance dogs are allowed at Le Pas Opton.

 You must leave your holiday home by 10am on your day of departure (normally a Monday).
 All rubbish must be removed, all crockery and cooking equipment left clean and your accommodation left as you would wish to find it.

 Yes, but your party must not exceed the maximum party number.
 The maximum number for each BYO camping/caravan emplacement is 8.
-Changes made after the confirmation of your booking will incur an amendment charge of £25 and any changes made after the full payment of your balance incur a charge of £40.
+Changes made that affect ferry bookings will incur an amendment fee of £25; apart from that there’s no cost.